system76/docs/_articles/graphics-switch-pop.md

 sudo system76-power graphics nvidia
 ```

-For switching to Intel graphics:
+For switching to integrated graphics:

 ```
-sudo system76-power graphics intel
+sudo system76-power graphics integrated
 ```

 For switching to hybrid graphics: